GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     Ubuntu without installing" and press "Enter".
 The computer should boot into the USB's Ubuntu desktop.

 2. Enable WiFi connectivity.
     1. Click the cone-shaped WiFi icon near the right side of the menu bar.
-    2. If the dropdown says "No network devices available" at the top, you need to enable your networking drivers:
+    2. If the dropdown says "No network devices available" at the top, networking drivers need enabled:
-        1. Click on "System Settings".
-It's the gear-and-wrench icon along the left side of the screen.
+        1. Click on the gear-and-wrench icon along the left side of the screen to open the system settings window.
-        2. A System Settings window will appear.
-Click the "Software & Updates" icon.
+        2. Click the "Software & Updates" icon to open the Software & Updates window
-        3. A Software & Updates window will appear.
-Click the "Additional Drivers" tab.
+        3. Click the "Additional Drivers" tab.
-        4. In the Additional Drivers tab, you'll see a section for a Wireless Network Adapter.
-In that section, "Do not use the device" will be selected.
-Select any other option besides "Do not use the device.""
+        4. Select any other option besides "Do not use the device" in the "Wireless Network Adapter" section.
         5. Click "Apply Changes".
         6. Click the cone-shaped WiFi icon near the right side of the menu bar again.
 There should be a list of WiFi networks this time.
-    3. Select your WiFi network from the list and enter the password.
+    3. Select the relevant WiFi network from the list and enter the password.
 3. Repeat steps 1-6 using the "SETUP 1" computer to create the "Q1 BOOT" USB rather than the "SETUP 1 BOOT" USB.
     1. **The instruction to plug a Quarantined Boot USB into your Setup